 So, yes, an atomic watch is more accurate than any other kind of watch on the market.
 There are some caveats, though.

-Obviously, you can’t wear a machine that measures atom oscillations around your wrist (unless you have very strong wrists).
-Instead, your watch is maintaining a signal with an atomic clock.
+Obviously, you can’t wear a machine that measures atom oscillations around your wrist.
+Instead, your watch maintains a signal with an atomic clock.
 In the United States, that is the atomic clock in Fort Collins, Colorado, one of the most accurate in the world.
 The clock is operated by the National Institute of Standards and Technology (NIST).
 Atomic watches in other countries communicate with clocks elsewhere in the world.

 American atomic watches are programmed to search at least once a day for a 60 kHz radio signal from the Ft.
 Collins clock, which can broadcast at a range of 1,864 miles.
 It receives and decodes this signal to maintain its accuracy.
 The watch doesn’t stay in constant contact with the atomic clock, but it doesn’t need to as 24 hours isn’t long enough for the watch to noticeably drift.

 If you’re still interested, here is a short video with a hands-on tour of the atomic clock in Colorado:

 Atomic watches are, unquestionably, amazing pieces of technology, but they aren’t infallible.
 For an atomic watch to function as it is designed, it must receive the signal from the atomic clock, and two factors can result in it losing that connection.

 The first is distance.
 If the watch moves outside the broadcast range of the atomic clock, it won’t be able to synchronize with it.